usnistgov/NFIR/README.md

 4. Multiply the image-spectrum by the "shifted" filter mask to generate the filtered spectrum
 5. Invoke the inverse fourier transform on the filtered spectrum (this generates a space-domain image)
 6. Crop the new image's white-pixel padding
-7. Reduce new image size by the resize factor; this becomes the downsampled image
+7. Reduce new image size by the resize-factor; this becomes the downsampled image

-Depending on the resize factor, the filter/mask type and interpolation method are configured with default settings that were experimentally determined, see Table 3 below.
+Depending on the resize-factor, the filter/mask type and interpolation method are configured with default settings that were experimentally determined, see Table 3 below.
 However, it is possible to set the type and method in the config file or by command-line switches.